-The beaches of Hatteras Island are some of the most beautiful and unspoiled beaches in the entire United States, offering great views of wildlife, surf, and weather.
+The beaches of Hatteras Island in the Outer Banks are some of the most beautiful and unspoiled beaches in the entire United States, offering great views of wildlife, surf, and weather.
 Hiking along the beach never fails to provide unique experiences and discoveries, but have you ever considered driving on the beach for a new perspective?
 It's fun!
-And Hatteras Island is one of the few remaining stretch of beaches where driving is allowed.
+And Hatteras Island is one of the few remaining stretches of beaches where driving is allowed.
 Driving on the beach takes a little planning and preparation, so here's a short 5-step primer to help you out.

 1. Make sure you're driving the right kind of vehicle.

+Following this guide will help to start enjoying the beach today.
 We hope you find this primer for driving on the beach helpful!
-If you have additional questions, the National Park Service has a FAQ page here or you can contact them by phone at 252-475-9054.
+If you have additional questions, the National Park Service's FAQs can help or you can contact them by phone at (252) 475-9054.

 Drive safe, have fun, and go make some memories!